fkarg/fkarg.github.io/drafts/seven-habits.md

   the other and both

 TLDR; There is no shortcut to success - you cannot fake piano skills.
-Facts exist, but sometimes we haave different perceptions and disagree in interpretation.
+Facts exist, but sometimes we have different perceptions and disagree in interpretation.
 Self-Improvement is always changing oneself first.

 ## Part Two: Private Victory
 ### Habit 1: Be Proactive
 - When we act, we can decide not just to _re_-act to something else.
 We can choose our response.
-- Proactivity is responding with a value-based choise or response to external stimuli.
+- Proactivity is responding with a value-based choice or response to external stimuli.
 - The freedom to choose how to respond cannot be taken away
 - Difference in effectiveness is not 25% or 50%, more like 5000-plus percent,